A fast algorithm for radiative transport in isotropic media

-For a given set of Chebyshev interpolation points, we have a fixed number of pairs of $(\bx, \by)$ for which we need to evaluate $\cK(\bx, \by)$.
-In our implementation, we cache all these kernel evaluations.
-These kernel evaluations will be reused without any extra calculations during the \GMRES iterations; see for instance the numerical results in Tab.~\ref{TAB:Con Coeff} and Tab.~\ref{TAB:Var Coeff} of Section~\ref{SEC:Num}.
+For the storage requirement, the usual $\cO(N)$ storage for the k-d tree structure is necessary.
+For a given order $n$ of the Chebyshev interpolation, we have $\cO(N)$ pairs of far field interactions for which we need to evaluate the kernel function.
+In our implementation, we cache all these kernel evaluations during the evaluation of $\phi$, which will be reused without any extra calculations during the \GMRES iterations; see, for instance, the numerical results in Table~\ref{TAB:Con Coeff} and Table~\ref{TAB:Var Coeff} of Section~\ref{SEC:Num}.